 The story of the Reliv Kalogris Foundation is one which reflects great compassion in every one of the people involved in its development.
-The foundation is named for Dr. Theodore Kalogris, the developer of the first Reliv product.
+The foundation is named in honor of the late Dr. Theodore Kalogris the developer of the first Reliv product.
 Dr. Ted’s motivating factor was the saying from his father “Be ashamed to die until you have scored a victory for mankind”.
 The story of the Foundation is one such victory!

 In 1992, Jane Brawley, a distributor from Ohio, began sending Reliv Now® to a small community outside of Limbé, Haiti, to a missionary who suffered from various autoimmune issues.
 As that person’s health improved, she began sharing the product with people in the neighborhood who suffered from TB, malaria, and other chronic ailments.
 Jane began raising funds to buy and to ship product in ever increasing amounts, which she continued to do until 2003 when Reliv began to expand the program in Haiti and provided not only product but shipping as well.

 Australians Ian and Margaret Richardson started feeding poor and malnourished children in southeastern Asia in 1993.
 Reliv Australia heard about the work they were doing and invited them to share their story with Reliv distributors at an annual conference.
 Between the product they purchased and the product the company provided, they were able to expand their nutrition work into Myanmar, East Timor and Thailand.